llecaroz/JOCheckboxTreeTable/README.md

 Java Open source version of a TreeTable with Checkboxes in the tree part

-This version is a fork from the eu.floraresearch.lablib.gui.checkboxtree (lablib-checkboxtree artifactId) Checkboxtree version 4.0-beta-1: http://essi-lab.eu/nexus/content/repositories/open.repos/eu/floraresearch/lablib-checkboxtree/4.0-beta-1/
+This version is a fork of the eu.floraresearch.lablib.gui.checkboxtree (lablib-checkboxtree artifactId) Checkboxtree version 4.0-beta-1: http://essi-lab.eu/nexus/content/repositories/open.repos/eu/floraresearch/lablib-checkboxtree/4.0-beta-1/

 The Checkboxtree class is used in the Sun JTreeTable modified class for enabling Tree tables with checkboxes in the tree part.
+Original examples on the Checkboxtree from eu.floraresearch.lablib.gui.checkboxtree can be found here: src/main/java/name/lecaroz/java/swing/jocheckboxtree/examples

 A full example can be found under src/main/java/name/lecaroz/java/swing/sun/examples/JOCheckboxTreeTableExample.java